taronaeo/llama.cpp-s390x/docs/build-s390x.md

     **Notes:**
     - The GGUF endian conversion script may not support all data types at the moment and may fail for some models/quantizations.
 When that happens, please try manually converting the safetensors model to GGUF Big-Endian via Step 2.

+## IBM zDNN Accelerator

+*No direction at the moment.*

+## IBM Spyre Accelerator

+*No direction at the moment.*

+## Performance Optimization

+### Virtualization Setup

+We strongly recommend using only LPAR (Type-1) virtualization to get the most performance.

+Note: Type-2 virtualization is not supported at the moment, while you can get it running, the performance will not be the best.

+### IFL (Core) Count

+We recommend a minimum of 8 shared IFLs assigned to the LPAR.
+Increasing the IFL count past 8 shared IFLs will only improve Prompt Processing performance but not Token Generation.

+Note: IFL count does not equate to vCPU count.

+### SMT vs NOSMT (Simultaneous Multithreading)

+We strongly recommend disabling SMT via the kernel boot parameters as it negatively affects performance.
+Please refer to your Linux distribution's guide on disabling SMT via kernel boot parameters.

+### BLAS vs NOBLAS

+We strongly recommend using BLAS for llama.cpp as there are no custom kernels for s390x for llama.cpp at the moment.